iampasstech/authentication_server_documentation/management_api.rst

    * Detecting if users have registered a mobile device
    * Handling lost devices

-All calls to the Activeconnect API must include authentication data as described in :ref:`hmac`
+All calls to the IAMPASS API must include authentication data as described in :ref:`hmac`